jbradenbrown/quotato/tools/README_vendor_finder.md

 # Vendor Finder Tool

-This tool allows you to generate vendor data for different service types and locations using AI.
+This tool allows you to generate vendor data for different service types and locations using AI with web search capabilities.
 The current implementation focuses on plumbers but can be extended to other service types.

+## Features

+- Generate plumber vendor data for a specified city
+- Uses web search to verify information (phone numbers, websites, contact forms)
+- Cache vendor data to avoid repeated API calls
+- Customizable number of vendors to generate

 ## Setup

 1. Make sure you have the required dependencies installed:
    ```
-   pip install langchain openai python-dotenv
+   pip install langchain-community langchain-core openai python-dotenv
    ```

 2. Create a `.env` file in the project root with your API keys:
    ```
    OPENROUTER_API_KEY=your_openrouter_api_key_here
+   OPENAI_API_KEY=your_openai_api_key_here  # Required for web search functionality
    ```

    You can copy the `.env.example` file and fill in your actual API keys.